 You have a choice as to what happens from now on.
 Services are available that can help you.

 - A medical examination will determine whether you have been injured.
-Often after a sexual assault you may be in a state of shock and not conscious of any injuries.
+After a sexual assault you may be in a state of shock and not conscious of any injuries.

-- resist the urge to wash, shower or bath
+- Resist the urge to wash, shower or bathe.

 My head was in such a spin that I thought it would explode.
 I couldn’t stop thinking.
 I kept running it over in my mind.
 It was such a relief to be able to talk to someone who listened and was able to give me some tips on what to expect and ways of managing the fall out.